+Lallan

-Lallan Lallan is the petty criminal who tries to kill Michael.
-Lallan is a large, physically strong man with a dark, scowling face.
+Character Lallan is a large, physically strong man with a dark, scowling face.
 He is brutal, like a hunted animal, and does not hesitate to kill to save his own skin.
 Yet, he is capable of showing tenderness to his wife.
-In the early sections of the film, he also appears jovial, optimistic and fun-loving.
+In the early sections of the film, he also appears jovial, optimistic and funloving.
 Is he a 'gentle giant'?
 A kind man scarred by mistreatment as a child?
 Or is he just a killer who is also tender?